01925 599 052

 Land contamination is also a material consideration within UK planning policy, which requires that any development site must not present unacceptable risks to those inhabiting, using or otherwise affected by it.

-Adeptus undertakes phase 1 environmental reports throughout the UK on a fixed costs basis and will work to accommodate your scope and timescale requirements.
+Adeptus undertakes phase 1 environmental surveys throughout the UK on a fixed costs basis and will work to accommodate your scope and timescale requirements.
 International experience has taken us as far afield as Australia, and we have also acted in the UK on behalf of overseas purchasers requiring extensive contaminated land assessment aligned with US standards and procedures, such as ASTM E 1527 and CERCLA.

 In compiling a phase 1 ESA report, we initially undertake a detailed review of pertinent information from sources including the Environment Agency, Ordanance Survey, the British Geological Survey (BGS) and Defra.
 This allows us to assemble picture of the previous land-use on and around the site, and together with modern regulatory records and anecdotal evidence, provides a good indication of the potential for impacts on soil and groundwater locally.